 - Doing good personally and promoting the mindset of effective giving

-Martin was born in 1978 in Tallinn, while Estonia was still part of Soviet Union.
-Estonians started their independence fight, Martin participated in famous "singing revolution" and "Baltic chain" during late 1980's and luckily Estonia gained re-independence in 1991 without any casualties.Martin was entrepreneurial since 10 years old, finding creative ways to earn pocket money to buy Legos and 1st tennis racket.
-During primary & secondary school Martin was a DJ (cassettes), organized disco parties, published alternative newspaper and started designing websites in mid 90's.
+Martin was born in Tallinn, while Estonia was still part of Soviet Union.
+Estonians started their independence movement, Martin participated in famous events of "singing revolution" and "Baltic chain" during late 1980's.
+Estonia gained re-independence in 1991 without any casualties.Martin was entrepreneurial since 10 years old, finding creative ways to earn money to buy Legos and his 1st tennis racket.
+During primary & secondary school Martin was a DJ, organized school parties, published alternative newspaper and started designing websites in mid 90's.

-ZERO Media's business grew fast until mid 1999, when it was acquired by Pennu Computer Technology (the only IT company in Tallinn Stock Exchange).
+ZERO was acquired by Pennu Computer Technology (the only IT company in Tallinn Stock Exchange).
 Private equity company wanted to turn the computer manufacturer into digital business.
-On his 2nd course in EBS, Martin became a director of listed IT company, where he expanded digital services team to 75 people in 3 Baltic states.
-Unfortunately computer manufacturing had previous big debt from mis-management, so the company went bankrupt in 2001.
-Great learnings to young business student.
+So Martin became a director of listed IT company, where he expanded digital services unit to 75 people in 3 Baltic states.
+Unfortunately the computer manufacturing business had previous big debts, so the company went bankrupt in 2001.
+Great learning experience for young business student.

 Martin later worked at Nasdaq Tallinn Stock Exchange, Skype and Fortumo.
-Martin got the idea for Bolt in summer 2012 in Kyiv and the company was founded and launched in 2013.
+Martin got the idea for taxi application in summer 2012 in Kyiv.
+Martin and his brother Markus founded and launched Bolt (formerly Taxify) in 2013.

 RECOGNITION & Awards

-The Young Outsanding Your Person 2015 by JCI Estonia
+The Young Outstanding Your Person 2015 by JCI Estonia